97 pages • 3 hours read

 Plot Summary

-Frodo Baggins is an orphan hobbit who was adopted by his older cousin Bilbo and lives an unassuming life in the Shire.
-The Fellowship of the Ring begins 60 years after the events from The Hobbit where Bilbo stole a magic, invisibility-granting ring from the cave-dwelling creature, Gollum.
-On Bilbo’s 111th birthday, which also marks Frodo’s 33rd year and coming of age, Bilbo announces his retirement and journeys to the mountains.
+Frodo Baggins is an orphan hobbit (a small humanoid being) who was adopted by his older cousin Bilbo and lives an unassuming life in the Shire, a pastoral region of the wider fantasy realm of Middle-earth.
+The Fellowship of the Ring begins 60 years after the events of The Hobbit, when Bilbo stole an invisibility-granting ring from the cave-dwelling creature Gollum.
+On Bilbo’s 111th birthday, Bilbo announces his retirement and journeys to the mountains.
 He bequeaths his entire estate and, with some reluctance, the ring to Frodo.
-Gandalf is wary of the ring and advises Frodo to keep it secret while the wizard investigates its origins.
-Seventeen years later, Gandalf discovers that the ring’s power far exceeds its ability to render the wearer invisible.
-To Frodo’s dismay and fright, Gandalf tells him that the ring, unbeknownst to Bilbo, is the One Ring, an all-powerful instrument of evil that was forged millennia ago in the land of Mordor.
+Bilbo's wizard friend, Gandalf, is wary of the ring and advises Frodo to keep it secret while Gandalf investigates its origins.

-The Ring, which has its own sentience and volition, is intent on returning to its master, Sauron, the Dark Lord who forged the weapon to control other Rings of Power divided among Elves, Dwarves, and Men.
-The One Ring granted Sauron extraordinary powers of domination, and he was close to absolute victory until Isildur, the son of King Elendil of the kingdom of Men, vanquished him.
-With his father’s broken sword, Isildur cut the Ring from Sauron’s hand, banishing him to a weakened, spirit form.
-However, Isildur kept the Ring for himself instead of destroying it as he should have, and he was murdered in the Anduin River, losing the Ring in its waters until it passed into Gollum’s hands and then to Bilbo.
-Still weakened and spectral but back in his realm of Mordor, Sauron has discovered that the Ring still exists, and he plots to recover the weapon and reign again, sending out forces to pursue the hobbit.
-Gandalf warns Frodo to never wear the Ring; though it imparts invisibility, the longer one wears it, the stronger Sauron’s hold over the will, causing the wearer to permanently fade into a servant of evil.
-Such was the fate of the nine kings who bore the Rings of Power and now exist eternally as Ringwraiths in service to Sauron.
+The One Ring granted Sauron extraordinary powers of domination, and he was close to absolute victory when Isildur, the son of King Elendil of the most powerful kingdom of Men, vanquished him by cutting the ring from his hand.
+Sauron was reduced to a weakened, spirit form, but Isildur kept the Ring for himself instead of destroying it as he should have.
+The ring eventually passed into Gollum’s hands and then to Bilbo.
+Still spectral but back in his realm of Mordor, Sauron has discovered that the Ring still exists, and he plots to recover the weapon, sending out forces to pursue the hobbit who now has it.

-Though his homeland Gondor faces assault from the Enemy, Boromir shares that he’s traveled to Rivendell to seek not military alliance but help interpreting a dream that spoke of a broken sword.
-To Boromir’s disbelief, Strider reveals himself to be Aragorn, Isildur’s heir, and presents Elendil’s broken sword.
-Though his lineage bestows him the right to rule Gondor, Aragorn has been living among the Rangers—a wandering people protecting the North, living in secrecy but honoring their responsibility to safeguard the realm.
-He promises Boromir to reforge the sword of Elendil, last used to vanquish Sauron, and fight in the war with Gondor.
-To the surprise of the council members, Frodo volunteers to take the Ring to Mordor.
-Aragorn, Boromir, Gimli the Dwarf, Legolas the Elf, and Gandalf the Grey agree to accompany Frodo and Sam.
-With much persistence, Merry and Pippin join the group—the fellowship of the Ring.
+Though Gondor faces assault by Sauron, Boromir shares that he’s traveled to Rivendell to seek not military alliance but help interpreting a dream that involved Isildur.
+To Boromir’s disbelief, Strider reveals himself to be Aragorn, a direct descendent of Isildur.
+Though his lineage makes him heir to the currently vacant throne of Gondor, Aragorn has been living among the Rangers—a wandering people protecting the North, living in secrecy but honoring their responsibility to safeguard Middle-earth.
+He promises Boromir he will fight in the war on behalf of Gondor.

-Galadriel bestows on each member a parting gift.
-Gimli’s encounter with Galadriel has warmed him to the Elves, and he and Legolas build a strong friendship.
-After the fellowship travels some distance southward by boat and stops to rest on shore, Aragorn leaves the decision of their path to Frodo: The fellowship can either fight the war with Boromir in Gondor or accompany Frodo to Mordor.
+Galadriel bestows on each member a parting gift, and the fellowship travels some distance southward by boat before stopping to rest on shore.
+There, Aragorn leaves the decision of their path to Frodo: The fellowship can either fight the war with Boromir in Gondor or accompany Frodo to Mordor.
 Frodo requests time alone to contemplate, and Boromir secretly follows him.
-When Boromir lunges for the Ring, Frodo wears it to escape under invisibility.
-He eludes Boromir, but donning the Ring gives him a terrible vision of the Eye of Sauron searching for him.
+When Boromir lunges for the Ring, Frodo puts it on to escape.
 Knowing that the fellowship is now compromised and that the Ring only further endangers them, Frodo decides to protect his friends and head to Mordor alone.
-Boromir returns to the group and admits that Frodo disappeared, but he does not elaborate.
-In haste, they spread out to search for Frodo, and only Sam intuits that Frodo is afraid and means to leave without them.
-He finds Frodo in a boat departing the shore, and at risk of drowning, he leaps into the waters calling after his master.
-Frodo rescues Sam, and the two divine that they are meant to accomplish the quest together.

 By J. R. R. Tolkien